Mobile CAD Computing

 - Can a mobile CAD workstation perform as well as a traditional workstation?

-- What are the advantages and disadvantages in using mobile CAD workstations?
+- What are the advantages and disadvantages of using mobile CAD workstations?

 What Are the Capabilities of a Typical Mobile CAD Workstation?